xosnrdev/geniuskingsley.dev/README.md

 # geniuskingsley.dev

-This is a personal portfolio website built with Next.js and MDX.
+This is my personal website built with Next.js and MDX.
 It includes a blog where I write about various topics such as web development, productivity, and personal growth.

 ## Table of Contents